Mayan civilisation was centred around Mayan cities which were independent entities located in different parts of Mesoamerica.

 Copan was a Mayan city located in what is modern-day Honduras.
 During the Classic Period, Copan was the capital city of a major Mayan kingdom and had an estimated population of up to 25000 at its peak.
 By the time of the Spanish invasion in 16th century, the city had been abandoned.

-Chichen Itza was one of the major cities of the Mayan civilisation in the Late Classic period.
+Chichen Itza was one of the major cities of the Mayan civilization in the Late Classic period.
 It housed a diverse population and with its blend of various cultural influences, it created a diverse and advanced architecture.

 The major architectural monuments of the city included El Castillo which was a large step pyramid rising to a height of 30 meters, a Great Ball Court which was the largest and most well-constructed ball court of the Mesoamerican cities, a huge skull platform similar to those found in Tenochtitlan and a massive Temple of the Warriors which was a large stepped pyramid with long rows of columns carved in the imitation of the warriors.